d3z/AdventOfCode/README.md

 ## Day four
 Simple brute force check.
 There is, no doubt, a far more efficient way to calculate the hashes (in parallel for instance) but, it works :)

+## Day five
+Pretty simple regexp puzzles.
+I'm no regexp master though so mine could probably be improved.
+Again, they worked :)